B271556/CellSize_Project/README.md

 ## Reproducibility

-To reproduce any portion, or the entirety of, the results generated from this project, follow the steps below.
-The project is designed so that **every script can be run independently**.
-All intermediate tables and outputs required by downstream scripts have already been generated and are included in the repository.
+Each script starts by setting the working directory as the folder in which the script resides, so the scripts can be run without manually setting working directories.
+Certain scripts use the output generated from one script as input.
+However, to reproduce the results of this project, the scripts do not have to be run in any order, and each script can be run on its own.
+The reason is that all the scripts have been ran previously and all scripts use relative paths that are alraedy set up in the 'data' folder.
+This means that all required input files are already present.
+To reproduce any portion, or the entirety of, the results generated from this project, simply follow the steps below.

 ### 1. Install RStudio
 Install RStudio (version ≥ 2023.12 recommended) and ensure that a compatible version of R is installed on your system.